Ryan Swain (presenter): The Yorkshire Grinch

-In November 2024 Swain started a tribute act to The grinch calling himself The Yorkshire Grinch.
+In November 2024 Swain started a tribute act to the Dr. Seuss character The Grinch, calling himself The Yorkshire Grinch.

 He decided to take up the role after being compared to his hero, Jim Carrey, since childhood.
-Being quoted the “real-life Grinch” by the New York Post.
+Being quoted the "real-life Grinch" by the New York Post.

 He has visited hospitals, SEN groups and community hubs spreading festive mayhem.
 His character tells jokes, eats onions "like a maniac", and 'swallows sugar glass light bulbs' like the real thing.

+Artwork

+Swain is also a visual artist.
+During the COVID-19 lockdowns, he returned to art and produced more than 50 works across contemporary street art, sculpture and mixed media.
+His acrylic painting Carnivore of Colours, depicting a tiger, was entered into the 2021 Ashurst Emerging Artist Prize in London.

+In 2021, Swain was selected as a finalist in the Uni-ball POSCA Artist of the Year competition, reaching the competition’s grand final.
+His selection was reported by The Press in York.